About me

 How can counselling help?

 Life can sometimes present challenges which may leave us feeling overwhelmed.
-Whilst family and friends can sometimes be a good source of support.
-Most often people find it helpful to talk to a professional counsellor, who is not personally involved.
+Whilst family and friends can sometimes be a good source of support, oftentimes people find it helpful to talk to a professional counsellor, who is not personally involved.

 If you would like me to listen and help you to understand your feelings, or to find ways to manage your emotional issues, then I can help.

-People seek counselling for a variety of reasons, maybe you are suffering from anxiety or depression, or have experienced a bereavement.
-Perhaps you feel that something is ‘not quite right’, leaving you feeling confused, sad or stuck.
+You don't have to be in crisis to reach out.
+People seek counselling for a variety of reasons, maybe you feel that something is ‘not quite right’, leaving you feeling sad, stuck or confused.
+Perhaps you are suffering from anxiety or depression, or have experienced a bereavement.
 You may be experiencing the effects of stress, relationship difficulties or low self esteem.
 Whatever your reason, I am here to help you.

 I can help you to develop a greater sense of self awareness, enabling you to make sense of what's troubling you.
 With insight, comes an opportunity to make positive changes in your life, or to simply accept what is.